 - 1. Specify relevant security settings for the wireless network of the router. - 2.
-Make sure that the Enable Wi-Fi when WPS function is activated with hardware button switch is moved to the right on the tabs of both bands. - 3.
+Make sure that the Enable WPS function with hardware button switch is moved to the right on the tabs of both bands. - 3.
 Click the ENABLE WPS button. - 4.
 Close the web-based interface (click the Logout line of the menu).

-Later you will be able to add wireless devices to the WLAN by pressing the WPS button of the router.
+Later you will be able to add wireless devices to the WLAN by pressing the RST/WPS button of the router.

 - 1. Select the PBC method in the software of the wireless device that you want to connect to the router's WLAN. - 2.
 Click the relevant button in the software or press the WPS button on the cover of the wireless device that you want to connect to the WLAN. - 3.
-Press the WPS button of the router, hold it for 2 seconds, and release.
-The WPS LED should start blinking.
+Press the RST/WPS button of the router, hold it for 2 seconds, and release.
+The WLAN 2.4G and WLAN 5G LEDs should start blinking slowly.